mjfernez/fhash/README.md

 than you need.
 And other command line hashing functions usually stick to one algorithm like md5sum.

 So this is my attempt to make a tool in the middle of those.
+My main goal for this tool is that it can serve as an educational resource for those learning how to make command line tools with Python and how to use hash functions

 The script is self contained and executable so Linux users can just use:

 `$./fhash.py sha2 -i "Hello, World!"`

+Or if you don't like the .py on the end you can rename it with:

+`$mv fhash.py fhash`

 If you really like it and want to use it from anywhere on your system, copy it into your path: